LancerStudio/lancer/README.md

 ### Static Content

 Simply create a `client/public/` folder in your project.
 Any file in that folder will be publically accessible by the browser.
-This is good for small images, pdfs, etc.
+This is good for small files like favicons.

+HOWEVER, you will want to put the majority of your files in the `data/files/` directory.
+This directory IS NOT committed to git, to your benefit.
+You can use this to develop locally and push it to your server.

 ## HTML